-Most job seekers struggle with knowing what employers are really looking for.
-They may think only of their own needs, when the truth is that employers don’t care about them.
+Most job seekers struggle with knowing what employers are looking for.
+They may think only of their own needs when the truth is that employers don’t care about them.

 Employers only care about their own needs and how the prospective employee can help solve the employer’s problem.

-Writing a resume that lists only what you did or do at jobs instead of what difference you made.
+- Writing a resume that lists only what you did or does at jobs instead of what difference you made.

 If they don’t want to do that, then they need to go to the best blogs and read them to get the best advice about what to do.

 They need to be willing to put in a lot of time and effort.

 Job search is at least a part-time job.
 It requires research, writing, personalizing cover letters, writing a resume focused on accomplishments and impact, and above all networking.